- 10 minutes to read

 transactionTimeOut

 The optional attribute transactionTimeOut sets the period in seconds within which a transaction must complete.
-Default, if not set, is 30 seconds.
-ServiceBehaviorAttribute.TransactionTimeout Property
+If not set, the default is 30 seconds.
+See ServiceBehaviorAttribute.TransactionTimeout Property.

 Tip

-You can use transactions and set the transactionTimeOut if you want to abort operations that takes longer than the time you allow for.
+You can use transactions and set the transactionTimeOut to abort operations that exceed your allowed time.

 continueOnError

-The continueOnError attribute provides you with the design time choice to continue to the next Batch even if an operation fails.
-This ability of the Nodinite LDAP product in reality means support for Upserts.
-For example, you create one Request message with two batches, the first batch has the Insert operation and the second batch contains the update operation.
-If the insert operation fails, for example due to that the record already exists, then the record will still be updated.
-You may utilize this ability for many other scenarios as well.
+The continueOnError attribute lets you choose at design time to continue to the next Batch even if an operation fails.
+This feature enables the Nodinite LDAP product to support Upserts.
+For example, you can create one Request message with two batches: the first batch has the Insert operation, and the second batch contains the update operation.
+If the insert operation fails (for example, if the record already exists), the system still updates the record.
+You can use this feature for many other scenarios.

 Batch Guid

 You must provide a unique GUID per Batch.
-The GUID will be copied back to the response message.
-This feature means that you can correlate the request Batch with the response data and also facilitate even better tracking/Logging.
+The system copies the GUID back to the response message.
+This feature lets you correlate the request Batch with the response data and enables even better tracking/Logging.

 Batch Guid